Ravi3727/Ravi3727/README.md

 # 💫 About Me:
-👋 Hello, fellow coders!
-I'm Ravi, a passionate software developer on a journey to explore the infinite possibilities of code.
-My curiosity drives me to dive deep into various technologies, and I thrive on turning innovative ideas into functional and efficient solutions.
-From front-end web development to back-end systems, I enjoy crafting elegant and robust code.<br><br>🚀 Currently, I'm working on the full-stack YouTube clone.
-Feel free to explore my repositories, where you'll find a mix of personal projects and experiments in different programming languages.<br><br>💡 Let's connect, collaborate, and build amazing things together.
-Happy coding!<br>
+👋 Hi, I'm Ravikant, a passionate full-stack developer and AI/ML enthusiast currently pursuing a B.Tech in Mathematics and Computing at Delhi Technological University.
+With solid experience in both frontend and backend technologies, I enjoy building scalable web applications and solving complex coding problems.

+I’ve worked on a variety of projects, including:

+VideVerse: A YouTube-inspired video-sharing platform where users can upload, stream videos, tweet, comment, and like content.
+Built with React, Node.js, MongoDB, and FFmpeg.
+The Online Judge (OJ): A distraction-free coding platform that enables users to practice data structures and algorithms (DSA), create and solve problems, and participate in coding contests.
+Developed using Next.js, Node.js, MongoDB, and Docker, this project focuses on enhancing user experience and scalability.
+My primary stack includes React, Node.js, Express, MongoDB, and Docker, but I’m also diving deep into machine learning and AI to solve real-world problems.

+I’m always excited to collaborate on innovative projects that push the boundaries of technology and improve people's lives.

+Feel free to explore my repositories and connect with me!<br>

 ## 🌐 Socials: